-Studying the spatial distribution of proteomes in cells is of great significance for elucidating many molecular mechanisms in cell biology.
-In recent years, proximity chemical labeling technology represented by APEX (The engineered ascorbate peroxidase) has developed rapidly, achieving proximity labeling of proteins and RNA in specific spatial regions within a living cell environment, avoiding false positives caused by traditional physical separation of organelles.
+Studying the spatial distribution of proteomes in cells is crucial for understanding various molecular mechanisms in cell biology.
+In recent years, proximity chemical labeling technology, especially APEX (Engineered Ascorbate Peroxidase), has rapidly advanced.
+This method enables proximity labeling of proteins and RNA in specific spatial regions within living cells, avoiding false positives that often arise from traditional organelle separation techniques.

-APEX technology uses peroxidase to catalyze the probe substrate biotin-phenol (BP) to generate highly active free radical intermediates, which can perform covalent addition reactions on surrounding proteins and RNA to achieve spatial specific labeling [1].
-APEX can be applied to multiple biological systems [2-5], but the large molecular size and low solubility of traditional BP substrates limit its application in the fields of yeast, bacteria and other microorganisms.
+APEX technology uses peroxidase to catalyze the substrate biotin-phenol (BP), generating highly reactive free radicals that perform covalent addition reactions on nearby proteins and RNA, thus achieving spatial-specific labeling【1】.
+While APEX has been applied in various biological systems【2-5】, the large molecular size and low solubility of traditional BP substrates limit its use in organisms such as yeast and bacteria.

-The research group of Researcher Zou Peng of Peking University designed and successfully synthesized a new generation of APEX probe substrate for microbial systems - Alkyne-Phenol (Alk-Ph) [6][6][6][6].
+Figure 1 The higher efficiency of Alk-Ph labeling in yeast[6][6][6].
 (A) Scheme of RNA labeling in yeast.
 (B) Real-time-PCR analysis of mitochondrial RNA enrichment elative to the cytoplasmic RNA markers, ACT1 and THD3.

 Alkyne-phenol, 95%